arturkowalczyk300/android-cryptocurrency-prices/README.md

 # Install
 Download and install newest CryptocurrencyPrices*.apk file from **Releases** section (*install from unknown sources* option must be enabled in settings of Android system).

+# Todo
+I'm planning constant development of this project.
+In closest future I want to add following features:
+- [ ] Customizable notifications with possibility to set price alarm
+- [ ] Phone's main screen widget with price of favorite currency
+- [ ] Support more FIAT currencies (now it's only USD)

 # Demo
 <img src="res/demo.gif" alt="Dark theme" width="40%" height="40%">